 If you have any questions regarding the equipment list, feel free to contact us prior to booking.

-• As you won’t be based in one single place for the duration of your adventure, we recommend bringing your own equipment for backcountry skiing.
+• We recommend bringing your own equipment for backcountry skiing.

 • Group sizes and pricing: